aptos-labs/aptos-core/developer-docs-site/docs/guides/get-test-funds.md

 * [Aptos CLI](../cli-tools/aptos-cli-tool/index.md)

 ## Create Aptos account

+First, understand you can use your private key straight from the wallet and not have to import it from the CLI.

 Note that you may create specific account types by passing the `--profile` argument and a unique name to `aptos-init` for special assignments later.
 Here we will create a `default` (typical) account.